 Before you start calling vendors or book a venue, you'll want to define the goals of your event.
-What do you want your guests to experience and walk away with?
-What elements of an event are most important to you — customer service, live music, catered dinner, well-known guest speakers?
+What do you want your guests to experience and walk away, knowing and feeling?
+What elements of this experience are most important to you — customer service, live music, catered dinner, well-known guest speakers?

 Once you've determined your goals and objectives, set a budget.
 Did your company provide a predetermined budget?
 Or are you responsible for creating one?
 Remember, sponsorships are a great way to help fund an event.

-- Secure your venue(s) with extra dates for set-up and strike, if needed.
+- Secure your venue(s), including dates for setup and strike

-- Secure speakers and/or entertainment.
+- Secure speakers and entertainment or both.
 (The most sought-after may require longer lead time.)

-- Create a marketing plan to give your event a solid build-up.
+- Create a marketing plan to give your event a substantial build-up

 Now is the time to work through the details of your event.
 Every single one.

-- Secure key vendors — caterer, florist, anyone who will also need lead time for their own planning.
+- Secure your critical vendors like a caterer, florist, anyone who will also need lead time for their planning.

-- Collect bios and photos of speakers, bands, etc. to use in marketing.
+- Collect bios and photos of speakers, bands, and any other talent to use in marketing.

-- Order supplies to support event operations (wristbands, aprons, etc.) as well as public-facing goodies such as branded giveaways, T-shirts, etc.
+- Order supplies to support event operations (such as wristbands and badges) as well as public-facing goodies such as branded giveaways, T-shirts, and other swag.